1960 U-2 incident: Contemporary reactions and effect on the Four Powers Summit

-The Summit was attended by Eisenhower, Khrushchev, French President Charles de Gaulle, and British Prime Minister Harold Macmillan.
-It was the first conference to be attended by both Soviet and western leaders in five years.
+The summit was attended by Eisenhower, Khrushchev, French President Charles de Gaulle, and British Prime Minister Harold Macmillan.
+It was the first conference to be attended by both Soviet and Western leaders in five years.
 However, prospects for constructive dialogue were dashed by the explosive controversy surrounding the U-2 flight over Soviet territory.

 Although the Four Powers Summit was the first meeting between western and Soviet leaders in five years when it was held, the mood was optimistic that there could be an easing of tensions between the Soviet Union and the United States.
 In an effort to present a less hostile, more cordial Soviet Union, Khrushchev publicly advocated a policy of "peaceful coexistence with the United States".
 The May Day celebrations on 1 May of that year were marked by this newfound cooperative spirit.
 Absent were the militarized symbols of previous parades, such as artillery and armor.
 Instead, there were children, white doves, and athletes.
 But the reaction of the Soviet government to the spy plane incident and the response from the United States doomed any potential meaningful peace agreement.

 In the days directly leading up to the conference, tensions increased dramatically between the United States and the Soviet Union over the U-2 incident.
 At this point in the negotiations, the hardliners of the Soviet government were applying heavy pressure to Khrushchev.
-In the weeks leading up to the summit there had been a revitalization of anti-American sentiment within the Kremlin, with the Soviets blocking a planned trip to Washington D.C. of a Soviet air marshal, inviting Chinese communist leader Mao Zedong to Moscow, and launching an anti-American press campaign designed to critique "American aggression".
+In the weeks leading up to the summit there had been a revitalization of anti-American sentiment within the Kremlin, with the Soviets blocking a planned trip to Washington DC of a Soviet air marshal, inviting Chinese communist leader Mao Zedong to Moscow, and launching an anti-American press campaign designed to critique "American aggression".
 At this time east and west were divided about how to move forward in Berlin, and the American press characterized Khrushchev's decision to emphasize the U-2 incident at the summit as an attempt to gain leverage on this issue.

 The summit itself did not last long, with talks only beginning on 15 May and ending on 16 May.
 Both Eisenhower and Khrushchev gave statements on the 16th.
 Khrushchev blasted the United States on the U-2 incident.
 He pointed out that the policy of secret spying was one of mistrust and that the incident had doomed the summit before it even began.
 He expected the United States and Eisenhower to condemn the spying and pledge to end further reconnaissance missions.